Yoshiro Nakamatsu

-Nakamatsu creativity process
+Creative process

-In interviews, Nakamatsu has described his "creativity process", which includes listening to music and concludes with diving underwater, where he says he comes up with his best ideas.
+In some interviews, Nakamatsu has described his "creativity process", which includes listening to music and concludes with diving underwater, where he says he comes up with his best ideas.
 He then records them while underwater.
 Nakamatsu claims to benefit from lack of oxygen to the brain during his dives, making inventions "0.05 seconds before death."
 He also claims that his "Calm Room," a bathroom constructed without nails and tiled in 24-karat gold, encourages creative thinking by blocking television and radio waves.
-Nakamatsu also has an elevator in his house that he claims helps him think better, although he strictly denies that it is an elevator and describes it as a "vertical moving room".
-Nakamatsu predicts that he will live until the age of 144.
+He also has an elevator in his house that he claims helps him think better, although he strictly denies that it is an elevator and describes it as a "vertical moving room".
+He predicts that he will live until the age of 144.

 Inventions

-Nakamatsu is a prolific inventor, and he even claims to hold the world record for number of over 3,200 "inventions".
-While his claim to a "world record" has been described as a record for patents by several media articles, several other sources do not list Nakamatsu among the world's most prolific inventors (he has 6 patent families).
-Nakamatsu was the subject of the 2009 documentary The Invention of Dr NakaMats.
+Nakamatsu is a prolific inventor, and he even claims to hold the world record for number of more than 3,200 inventions.
+While his claim to a "world record" has been described as a record for patents by several media articles, several other sources do not list Nakamatsu among the world's most prolific inventors (he has six patent families).

 Among Nakamatsu's early inventions is the Shoyu Churu Churu, a siphon pump used in the home to move soy sauce from large containers to smaller vessels for cooking and serving.
 His patented inventions include: